-As Founder and Managing Director, Claire Robinson’s multi-disciplinary background in art, architecture, urban planning and business has led to Amigos de los Rios’ unique success in creating a regional green infrastructure vision for the East Los Angeles County, known as San Gabriel Emerald Necklace.
+As Founder and Managing Director, Claire Robinson’s multi-disciplinary background in art, architecture, urban planning, and business have led to Amigos de Los Rios – ‘the Emerald Necklace Group’s’ unique success in creating living infrastructure for Los Angeles County.

-As a national leader in metropolitan greenspace development, Claire Robinson serves as Co-Chair of the Metropolitan Greenspaces Alliance (MGA), and is a USDA Secretary of Agriculture appointed member of the National Urban Forestry Advisory Council.
+As a national leader in metropolitan greenspace development, Claire serves as Co-Chair of the Metropolitan Greenspaces Alliance (MGA) and is a USDA Secretary of Agriculture appointed a member of the National Urban Forestry Advisory Council.

 In Los Angeles, Claire has led Amigos successful participation in the San Gabriel Mountains Forever Coalition and currently serves on: the National Forest Foundation Community Collaborative, formed to guide the development of the San Gabriel Mountains National Monument Management Plan, and the Executive Advisory Committee for the Los Angeles Urban Forestry Lab.
 She is a founding member and serves on Los Angeles County’s ’‘EnviroMetro”; a sustainable transportation coalition.

 Claire enjoys working with young planners, designers, and architects who are passionate about the life of cities and who appreciate the urgency of convergent infrastructure approach to infrastructure planning.
 She leverages 12 years of teaching architecture and design at Carlton University, Rhode Island School of Design, Harvard GSD, Versailles Ecoles des Beaux Arts in France and serving as visiting critic at schools all over the country.